martiansideofthemoon/brittle-fracture-simulation/README.md

 In the `simulate.py` file, certain parameters can be changed to produce a different output.
 Using a `body.deform()` function, one can stretch / twist / squash an object.
 The list of available macros are present in `src/utils/deformations.py`.
 The `constants` dictionary can be edited to account for other objects and materials.

-`namespace` denotes the output file names. `rule` denotes the integrationg scheme, can be Runge-Kutta4 or Explicit Euler.
+`namespace` denotes the output file names. `rule` denotes the integration scheme, can be Runge-Kutta4 or Explicit Euler.
 Finally `ext` points to a set of external forces defined in `src/utils/external.py`.